Saki-JSU/Publications/STransfer/README.md

 ## Directory

-- `Figures`stores the flow picture and five datasets pictures
+- `Figures`stores the flow picture and five datasets code
 - `STransfer` stores the main script of STransfer
-- `test` contains the testing script of STransfer on the datasets in the manuscript

 ## Data source and reference